Get Involved at Espanola High School!

 Attention all students who would like a place to do homework or get help with school work from your teachers and educational assistants!

-All students are welcome every Tuesday between 3:00 pm to 4:30 pm in the Library.
+All students are welcome every Tuesday and Thursday between 3:00 pm to 4:30 pm in the Library.

 Please sign up for the late bus before the end of lunch.